dario2994/pol2dom/README.md

 - The conversion from a Polygon package into a DOMjudge package is fully automatic and requires no human intervention.
 - Parses the statement from the Polygon package and generates the statement in pdf (with the possibility of [customizing the LaTeX template](#customization-of-the-latex-statement-template)).
 The samples' explanations are [detected from the notes section in polygon through the use of special markers](#samples-explanation-detection).
+- Can generate also a pdf with the complete problem set of a contest featuring a custom front page.
 - Checkers using testlib.h are supported transparently (by using a modified testlib.h which is DOMjudge compatible).
 - Through the `Judging verifier` feature of DOMjudge, it enforces that the submissions present in polygon get the correct result also in DOMjudge.
 - Through DOMjudge APIs, it imports the problems (if updated) directly into the DOMjudge instance.